okfn-brasil/querido-diario/CONTRIBUTING.md

 ## Automated Testing

-The project is backed with a test suite, which can be run with a single command.
+The project is backed by a test suite, which can be run with a single command.

 ```console
 $ make test